sumtype/common-algorithms-js/README.md

 `cd common-algorithms-js`

-Next, install the project's node module dependencies from npm.
+Next, install the project's node module dependencies from npm or yarn.
 Do so by entering this command:

-`npm install`
+`npm i`

+or this command:

+`yarn`

 Once all the dependencies are installed you'll be ready to run the tests.
 Enter the following command to run them:

-`npm run local-test`
+`npm test`

+or

+`yarn test`

+When running `npm test` or `yarn test` all the algorithms, tests, and "./es5.js" file are compiled based on their corresponding ES6+ files.
+This way when running your tests not only are your ES6+ algorithms tested in an ES6+ context, but your compiled ES5 algorithms are tested in compiled ES5 test contexts.
+Since modules in tests are loaded via "./es.js" or the compiled "./es5.js" file the export files themselves are tested too.
+In addition, [standard](https://www.npmjs.com/package/standard) is run to ensure all ES6+/ES5 code is style compliant and the test breaks if there are issues.

 This repository uses [Travis-CI](https://travis-ci.org/sumtype/common-algorithms-js) for deployment testing on Node.js versions 8.9.x and 9.4.x.
+Test coverage is reported by [Coveralls](https://coveralls.io/github/sumtype/common-algorithms-js?branch=master).

+## Compiling ES5 Algorithms

+You can also compile the ES5 versions of tests and algorithms manually.
+To do so, run:

+`npm run compile-es5`

+or

+`yarn compile-es5`